A Bit About Me

-I am a child within an Army family, of which the moving about, including back to England, had an impact on discovering I was deaf.
+I am a Military Spouse (Navy) but am also a child within an Army family.
+The moving about, including back to England, had an impact on discovering I was deaf (bilingual in English/British Sign Language).
 This still leaves me with a passion for supporting early family recognition and support for families who may face similar moves and unknown health conditions.

-My Mum and sister immediately went to learn sign language, of which they were immediately discouraged by the medical profession.
-I grew up learning to lip-read and speak, doing the best I can within school.
-I also started with other long term conditions from age 6, later diagnosed as Menieres Disease (vestibular disorder), which led to further hearing distortion (hyperacusis), dizziness and tinnitus amongst many of the symptoms.
+My Mum and sister immediately went to learn sign language, but they were immediately discouraged by the medical profession, as it was in those days.
+I grew up learning to lip-read and speak.
+I also started with other long term conditions from age 6, later diagnosed as Meniere's Disease (vestibular disorder), which led to further hearing distortion (hyperacusis), dizziness and tinnitus amongst many of the symptoms.
 A last resort treatment in my teenage years led to me learning to walk again and being told I would not swim again; something that I could not quite understand at the time.

-I swam internationally for the Senior Great Britain Deaf Team from aged 12, joining in Paralympic Training Weekends and was fortunate to be a part of the early Lottery Funding Programme.
-It was this time that I also started learning British Sign Language and have not looked back in becoming bilingual (and at times, almost fluent in other sign languages).
+I swam internationally for the Senior Great Britain Deaf Team from aged 12, joining in Paralympic Training Weekends.
+This time, I also started learning British Sign Language and have not looked back on becoming bilingual (and at times, almost fluent in other sign languages).

-The destruction of my semi-circular canals/vestibular system through ototoxic drugs came months after being ranked World Number 3 aged 16.
-What could have been a continued trajectory upwards, became a loss of my sporting career, friendships and travel.
+The destruction of my semi-circular canals/vestibular system through ototoxic drugs came months after being ranked World Number 3 for Deaf Women, aged 16.
+What could have been a continued upward trajectory, became a loss of my sporting career, friendships and travel.
 Despite being told I would not swim again, I continued to try and push myself, making myself very unwell in the process.
-I was able to regain some rankings, but in a very disorientated manner.
+I regained some rankings, but in a very disorientated manner.
 The satisfaction had been replaced by grief and belief that I was just not good enough, even though I was doing more than the medical profession ever thought I would be able to do.

 My personal experiences, disabilities and curiosity led me to pursue a career in physiotherapy and then the concepts of mental health and mental fitness.
-This was the beginning of the journey of the Mind-Body Connection, but it was indeed much more complicated than what I can ever write.
+This was the beginning of the journey of the Mind-Body Connection, but it was much more complicated than I can ever write.
 My Physiotherapy programme led to a sports-injury placement at the Infantry Training Centre in Catterick Garrison, North Yorkshire, where I was privileged to be invited to observe the training of the Parachute Regiment.
-This helped me face my own misunderstandings I had held of my own journey as an Army Child and I later began working with military veterans.
+This helped me understand my journey as a Military Child, and I later began working with military veterans.

 Online articles: